andrewharmellaw/andrewharmellaw.github.com/_posts/2016-11-23-gelfands-algebra-chunk-2-commutative-associative-and-distributive-laws.md

 $$ab = ba$$

-The Commutative Laws are about the fact you can move numbers around in a bigger expression.
+The Commutative Laws are about the fact you can move the order of numbers around in an expression.

+Combined, the Associative and Commutative Laws are the basis of most tricks you probably know without knowing for handling mental arithmetic.
+More on them below.

 ## The Distributive Law
 The Distributive Law is a rule for removing parentheses: